Pocket-Greenhaven, Sacramento, California: Development and History

 Levees along the Sacramento River were built and maintained by the Portuguese.
 One major flood, the Edwards levee break in 1904, occurred while the Portuguese farmed the area.
 Ferries were then available to transport people to the town of Freeport and across the river to West Sacramento.
 Some rides were free, while others cost a quarter.

 Within the bend, the Portuguese led their way of life as though they lived in the old country.
 They celebrated the Holy Ghost festas annually, attended their community church, St. Mary's, every Sunday, and displayed a communal affection for a landscape that reminded them of their homeland.
-According to Mary Tash and her daughter Lucille Carter, in the old days people would leave their farming equipment on the comers of their parcels of land so that others could use the equipment.
+According to Mary Tash and her daughter Lucille Carter, in the old days people would leave their farming equipment on the corners of their parcels of land so that others could use the equipment.
 It was a community of trust and helping others through difficult times that is less apparent in today's society.

 The Pocket-Greenhaven area had a brickyard within its boundaries.
 The Sacramento Brickyard Co. was established in 1854 and was considered to be the first brickyard in Northern California.
 In its earlier days, Chinese migrant laborers dug clay out of the clay pit and hauled it by mule to the brickyard.
 The brickyard was strategically placed next to the river so bricks could be transported easily to downtown Sacramento and San Francisco.
 Bricks from this yard were used for the foundation of the State Capitol. the Memorial Auditorium, and other well-known buildings in the region.
 After World War I, a sizeable Japanese population came to the bend and established a peaceful co-existence with the Portuguese community.
 The area continued on as a sparsely inhabited farming community until mid-century plans were beginning to be formulated for the area.

 In 1958 the first developers, The Lincoln and Parker Development Co. bought the King and Zacharias ranches acquiring more than 700 acres in the area for a "planned community" known as "Greenhaven '70."
 Before any subdivision could be approved by the city, however, Lincoln & Parker was required to present their proposed plan for the Pocket's entire 4,674 acres.
 This plan was known as the Pocket Area General Development Plan and included schools, a shopping center, two churches, a hospital with medical offices, a social-cultural center with a library and a theater, gas stations, a teen center, an open space pavilion, a heliport, a nursery, a motel, a hotel, various shops, a firehouse and a restaurant.